Sex Abuse Haunts Former Olympic Swim Hopeful

 MARTIN: But the confidentiality agreement does say that both parties are not to speak about this.

 MARTIN: You have - obviously - not complied with that, at this point.

 MARTIN: Do you expect to be sued?
 Do you believe that he is going to take legal action against you?

 CURRIN: I don't know.
 I would hope that he wouldn't but at this point in my life, unfortunately, I have really nothing to lose.
 If that happens, I will get on the stand and tell the truth and - I mean, I've come this far and I'm not - I'm not afraid anymore.
 And if I get sued for $150,000, I will pay $50 for the rest of my life, you know, per month until I die.

 CURRIN: It's just, it's not about the money.
 It never was about the money.

 MARTIN: What is it about?
 You obviously have something you want to accomplish with this.
 What is that?

 CURRIN: This - yeah.
-This happened to me but it's not about me.
+This happened to me, but it's not about me.
 It is about 12- and 13-year-old girls being taken advantage of.
-And every child, every child deserves to enter adulthood with a full set of weapons in their arsenal.
+And every child - every child - deserves to enter adulthood with a full set of weapons in their arsenal.
 And the tolerance, the cover-ups, the laws need to change.
-I personally am not going to stand for it anymore and I just pray that, you know, my story can be a part of that change, because I mean, the Sandusky thing and the Catholic Church and the different cover-ups that have gone on.
-The cover-up is not worse from the crime but it is a huge crime and kids deserve better.
-You know, I have such a heart for the middle school kid.
+I personally am not going to stand for it anymore.
+And I just pray that, you know, my story can be a part of that change because - I mean, the Sandusky thing and the Catholic Church, and the different cover-ups that have gone on.
+The cover-up is not worse than the crime, but it is a huge crime.
+And kids deserve better.
+You know, I have such a heart for the middle-school kid.
 That's when it happened to me.
-And those middle school kids, you know what?
-Some of them may look like an adult but they have the brain of a 5-year-old.
+And those middle-school kids, you know what?
+Some of them may look like an adult, but they have the brain of a 5-year-old.
 I mean, they're babies.
-So, that's my goal.
+So that's my goal.